ScientificIceStorm/content-ops-starter/content/pages/index.md

     subtitle: ''
     text: >
-      A one-day conference for those wishing to get a head start on research and presenting their findings to others
+      A one-day conference for those wishing to get a head start on research and presenting their findings to others.
     actions:
       - label: Get started
         altText: ''